Back to Blog

 I was skeptical at first.
 "How do I know the AI got it right?"

-Every single task links back to the exact spot in the original document.
+Then I discovered the evidence feature.
+Every single task links back to the exact spot in the original screenshot.

-• The actual letter
+• The actual WhatsApp screenshot

 Why this matters: